- What can Alcohol Inks be sealed with?

 - Melting Pots and Heat Tools with the UK plug can be used in the UK.

 - Melting Pots and Heat Tools with EU plug can be used in certain countries in Europe – please check with your local distributor.

-At first glance, Distress Paints and Adirondack Dabbers may look like very similar products, but each has its own signature features that make it different from the other.
+At first glance, Distress Paints and Ranger Acrylic Paint Dabbers may look like very similar products, but each has its own signature features that make it different from the other.
 Take a look at the chart below to see some of the similarities and differences.

 |Reacts With Water|